Solution | Financial Forecasting#

 Note

-In addition to reading this document, it is recommended to read the wiki of the project before beginning to get a deeper technical understanding of how this Solution was created and more detailed explanations of Solution-specific vocabulary.
+In addition to reading this document, it’s recommended to read the wiki of the project before beginning to get a deeper technical understanding of how this Solution was created and more detailed explanations of Solution-specific vocabulary.

-To begin, you will need to create a new instance of the Financial Forecasting Application.
-This can be done by selecting the Dataiku Application from your instance home and clicking Create App Instance.
-The project is delivered with sample data that should be replaced with our data, assuming that it adopts the data model described above This can be done in one of two ways:
+To begin, you will need to create a new instance of the Financial Forecasting application.
+You can do this by selecting the Dataiku application from your instance home and clicking Create App Instance.

-Data can be connected to your database of choice by selecting an existing connection.
+Connect to your database of choice by selecting an existing connection.

-With our data selected and loaded into the Flow, we can move to the final App section Forecast financial data.
-Here we can select the number of lag values and the drivers from our historical data to include in the advanced forecasting model.
 Clicking Run will initiate a series of scenarios that rebuilds the entire Flow and updates the dashboard.
-If you’re only interested in the dashboard, you can skip the following sections where we’ll dive into the underlying Flow that supports the Dataiku App.
+If you’re only interested in the dashboard, you can skip the following sections which will dive into the underlying Flow that supports the Dataiku application.

-To deal with potential differences in the magnitude of values within each provided category, we must use a min-max normalization technique on the target variable.
-By applying a linear transformation on the original time series data, we can scale numeric features into a given range (e.g., 0 to 1 or -1 to 1).
-Since we are working with time series data, lag value creation is an important part of data preparation to rationalize historical data against a given reference point.
-In this solution, compute lag values refer to the number of previous periods used by the advanced forecast method to predict the value of the next horizons.
+Since we’re working with time series data, lag value creation is an important part of data preparation to rationalize historical data against a given reference point.
+In this Solution, compute lag values refer to the number of previous periods used by the advanced forecast method to predict the value of the next horizons.

-Before training a financial forecasting model, it’s important first to explore our historical data.
-Doing so allows us to manually identify trends and seasonality of the financial values we want to forecast.
 The Exploratory data analysis Flow zone computes all metrics and values needed to generate charts for the Data Exploration page of the dashboard.
-Here we can zoom in on specific categories, filter data by date range and category, and compare actual values against manual forecast values over time.
-Additionally, we can see a breakdown of the actual value by category and the percentage of change in actual values over a period of time.
-Explanation boxes accompany each graph of this page.
+Here you can zoom in on specific categories, filter data by date range and category, and compare actual values against manual forecast values over time.

-Simple and Advanced Forecasting#
+Simple and advanced forecasting#

 This solution creates two distinct forecasts:

-Simple Forecast uses time series models to forecast future values over the next horizons per category.
+The simple forecast uses time series models to forecast future values over the next horizons per category.

-With the Drivers page, we can analyze the relationship between drivers contained in our data (and selected by the Dataiku app) and the actual value.
-Through this, we can determine which drivers may have a potential positive or negative impact on the advanced forecast.
-For users interested in running multiple analyses with different drivers, they can either re-run the Dataiku application with new parameters for each analysis or create multiple App instances, each with their own desired set of drivers.
+With the Drivers page, you can analyze the relationship between drivers contained in the data (and selected by the Dataiku app) and the actual value.
+Through this, you can determine which drivers may have a potential positive or negative impact on the advanced forecast.
+Users interested in running multiple analyses with different drivers can either:

-Responsible AI Considerations#
+Responsible AI considerations#

-We’ve provided several suggestions on how to use your historical financial data, but ultimately the “best” approach will depend on your specific needs and your data.
-If you’re interested in adapting this project to the specific goals and needs of your organization, roll-out and customization services can be offered on demand.
+This documentation has reviewed provided several suggestions on how to derive value from this Solution.
+Ultimately however, the “best” approach will depend on your specific needs and data.
+If you’re interested in adapting this project to the specific goals and needs of your organization, Dataiku offers roll-out and customization services on demand.